-Stock futures sink, Boeing cutting jobs on COVID-19 fallout
+Dow drop nears 900 points, Microsoft, Chevron lead drop

 UPS reported earnings of $2.28 a share on $21.2 billion in revenue.
 Analysts had been expecting earnings of $1.86 a share and $20.13 in sales.
 Shares were up 2% in early trading.

+Mastercard fell more than 4% after it said travel spending impacted its results.

-Visa, Mastercard, Amgen and Gilead Sciences will also report results on Wednesday along with Ford, Sony, eBay and Pinterest.
+Visa, Amgen and Gilead Sciences will also report results on Wednesday along with Ford, Sony, eBay and Pinterest.

 |Ticker